jumpstarter-io/wp-jumpstarter/README.md

 ## What the plugin does

-When the plugin itself is run by Wordpress after installing it does the following:
+When the plugin itself is run by WordPress after installing it does the following:

 - Sandboxes all users (even super admins) and overrides any user capabilities defined in `wp-env.json`.
 - Injects a login link to support Jumpstarter reflected login on `/wp-login.php`.
 - Handles login requests from Jumpstarter by authenticating posts of `jumpstarter-auth-token`.
 On successful authentication the user is logged in as the admin user.
+- Hooks in on set_url_scheme and uses the env to determine if the url should use http or https.
+- Disables the possibility to delete the theme that's specified in the wp env.
+- Rewrites urls passed to `wp_enqueue_script` and `wp_enqueue_style`.

 ## wp-env.json